-Amendments to TAS 37 Onerous Contracts-Cost of Fulfilling a Contract a) Amendments that are mandatorily effective from 2022 (continued)
+Amendments to TAS 37 Onerous Contracts-Cost of Fulfilling a Contract

 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
 Costs that relate directly to a contract can either be incremental costs of fulfilling that contract or an allocation of other costs that relate directly to fulfilling contracts.